Fyaunz/OSE2022_rust/README.md

 ## Questions

-- How to avoid race-conditions in UART/ Kernel
+- How to avoid race-conditions in UART/ Kernel?
+- What is mtval?

 ### Answered